Lockhart636/iot_based_surveillance_system_using_raspberry_pi/README.md

 N.B.
 The code is CPU intensive, not RAM intensive.
 Thus, a 4 GB version can be used in place of the 8 GB version of the Raspberry Pi 4 Model B.

 N.B.
 The network switch is used to power the SBC and the IP cameras via PoE (Power-over-Ethernet).

+N.B.
+The IP address on eth0 of the raspberry Pi needs to be set to the same level of the IP addresses of the IP cameras in order for communication to occur e.g. set the IP address in the level 192.168.50.XX